-Dr Paul Middleditch is an Associate Professor of Macroeconomics at the University of Manchester, Director of the Centre for Innovation in Pedagogy, Associate Member of the Economics Network and Author of Introduction to Macroeconomics 3rd Edition, with Pearson Education.
+Dr Paul Middleditch is an Associate Professor of Macroeconomics at the University of Manchester, Director of the Centre for Innovation in Pedagogy, Associate Member of the Economics Network and Author of Introduction to Macroeconomics 4th Edition, with Pearson Education.
 He received his BA in Economics at Kingston University and MSc in Economics at Birkbeck College before going on to the University of Surrey to complete his PhD, also in Economics.
 His research interests include monetary policy, macroeconomic time series and also innovation in the area of pedagogy, particularly in the use of social media for blended learning and the design of educational frameworks for higher education.
-Paul has published his research in the Cambridge Journal of Economics, Scottish Journal of Political Economy, The Manchester School, Journal of Perspectives in Applied Academic Practice and in Cogent Economics and Finance.
-He has received the inaugural Economics Network 'Outstanding Teaching Award' in 2013 and a University of Manchester Distinguished Achievement Medal 'Teacher of the Year' in 2014.
+Paul has published his research in the Review of Development Economics, the Cambridge Journal of Economics, the Scottish Journal of Political Economy, The Manchester School, Journal of Perspectives in Applied Academic Practice and in Cogent Economics and Finance.
+He has received the Economics Network 'Outstanding Teaching Award' in 2013 and a University of Manchester Distinguished Achievement Medal 'Teacher of the Year' in 2014.

 Chuku Chuku "Essays on Monetary Policy for Developing Economies" Completed 2017

 Shuonan Zhang "The Relationship Between Financial Development, R&D Expenditure and Growth" Completed 2019